Feature

 MetricBefore filteringAfter filtering

-The mechanism: disposable signups are fake by definition — they exist to claim something (a free trial, a discount code, a download) and then disappear.
-Filtering them improves not just deliverability but every quality metric tied to your user base, because the remaining signups are real people.
+The mechanism is the load-bearing part: disposable signups are fake by definition — they exist to claim something (a free trial, a discount code, a download) and then disappear.
+Filtering them improves the metrics that depend on you actually reaching real people.
+Your numbers will look different from ours; measure your own baseline before deciding what to optimise.

 05WHERE TO